-Feedback will be given in a number of ways.
+Feedback will be given in a number of ways, and these opportunities for feedback are listed in the module handbooks for each module you will be studying on.
 For all written coursework you will be provided with a mark and comments which identify the good points of the work and areas that could be improved.
 This will include both comments specific to your work and more general comments given to the class relating to the exercise as whole.
 Feedback will normally be provided within 15 working days of the submission deadline.
 If it is not possible to return feedback to you within this period of time, we will let you know as soon as possible.